-A 529 Plan is a common way to save for college.
+A 529 college savings plan is a popular way to save

-Massey said it’s best to start saving early – as early as a Social Security number is assigned -- and parents and teenagers need to have a conversation.
-“Understanding the costs and how they’re going to pay for college a few years in advance is really important,” he said.
+“Understanding the costs and how they’re going to pay for college a few years in advance is really important,” she said.

 Here are some 529 basics:

 - Congress created 529 plans in 1996 and named them after section 529 of the Internal Revenue code named “Qualified tuition program.”

 - Your earnings grow federally tax-deferred and qualified withdrawals are tax-free.
 In New York, you don’t pay any federal or state income tax on the funds you withdraw for qualified expenses.